 10. East Carolina University

-ECU’s online MSN in Nurse Midwifery degree is one of the more impressive online nurse midwifery programs available.
-The program will qualify students for the American Midwifery Certification Board exam to work under the CNM title, and post masters certificates are available for those who want to advance their education.
+ECU’s online MSN in Nurse Midwifery degree is one of the more impressive online nurse-midwifery programs available.
+The program will qualify students for the American Midwifery Certification Board exam to work under the CNM title, and post-masters certificates are available for those who want to advance their education.
 Many who study with ECU go on to become educational professionals, allowing for greater diversity in one’s career path.
-With comprehensive education on the skills demanded of a midwifery professional as well as the business side of the healthcare industry, it shouldn’t be surprising to find hospital and pharmacy founders among ECU’s alumni.
+With comprehensive education on the skills demanded of midwifery professionals as well as the business side of the healthcare industry, it shouldn’t be surprising to find hospital and pharmacy founders among ECU’s alumni.

 Format: Online